top of page

 -

-Where do I park?Arroyo Vista Community Park is very large and there will be other activities in the park that day.
+How do I get there and where do I park?Arroyo Vista Community Park is very large and there will be other activities in the park that day.
 The Apricot Festival will take place at the very end of the park.
 When you enter, we suggest you do not park right away, instead you should first follow parking signs to the Apricot Festival to check for the closest parking.
+There is overflow parking up Leta Yancy Road and in the shopping center across Los Angeles Ave in the El Pollo Loco parking lot.
 The Arroyo Vista Community Park is located at 4550 Tierra Rejada Road in Moorpark.
 The entrance cross-street is Countrywood Drive.
 Driving directions: From the San Fernando Valley and Simi Valley: Take the 118 Freeway West to Moorpark: Exit Los Angeles Avenue.
 Turn RIGHT (west) onto Los Angeles Avenue.
 Stay on Los Angeles Avenue until you reach Tierra Rejada Road.
 Turn LEFT onto Tierra Rejada Rd.
 Turn LEFT at Countrywood.
 Follow the access road to the bottom of the hill and then follow Apricot Festival parking signs.
 From Thousand Oaks and Calabasas: Take the 101 to the 23 Freeway North to Moorpark: Exit Tierra Rejada Road.
 Turn LEFT and go into Moorpark.
 Turn RIGHT at Countrywood Road.
 Follow the access road to the bottom of the hill.
 From Camarillo, Ventura, and Oxnard: Take Highway 118 East to Moorpark: When you reach Moorpark, turn RIGHT at Tierra Rejada Road.
 Turn LEFT at Countrywood.
 Follow the access road to the bottom of the hill and then follow Apricot Festival parking signs.
 From Fillmore and Santa Clarita: Take Highway 126 to Highway 23 South to Moorpark: The 23 South will become Moorpark Avenue.
 Stay on Moorpark Avenue to Los Angeles Avenue.
 Turn RIGHT onto Los Angeles Avenue.
 Turn LEFT onto Tierra Rejada Rd.
 Turn LEFT at Countrywood.
 Follow the access road to the bottom of the hill and then follow Apricot Festival parking signs.

 -